Dr Charlotte Mills

-I have recently submitted my PhD thesis at the University of Leicester.
-My doctoral research examines sexual slavery and women’s human rights in South Korea, analysing the impact of the “ideal” victim in Korean law and on survivors’ attempts at gaining redress.
+I received my PhD from the University of Leicester in September 2022.
+My doctoral research examined sexual slavery and women’s human rights in South Korea.
+It analysed the impact of the “ideal” victim in Korean law and on survivors’ attempts at gaining redress.
 I have an interdisciplinary background and an interest in using different methodologies to analyse the law.
 I’m currently working on a project that uses art to analyse legal issues from my PhD thesis, with the aim to engage new audiences and shine a light on complex legal issues.

 I participate regularly at conferences and workshops, and in recent years I’ve presented my research at Korea University, the University of Edinburgh, and at the annual conferences of the SLS, SLSA, and the Association of Law Teachers.
-I was also an invited speaker at an event on human rights and the Korean peninsula, hosted by Dr Andrew Wolman at City University.
+I was an invited speaker at the Law, History, and Visual Culture Series (November 2022) as well as at an event on human rights and the Korean peninsula, hosted by Dr Andrew Wolman at City University.

 Whilst a GTA at the University of Leicester, I undertook an empirical project that examined undergraduate law student perceptions of PhD tutors, alongside Victoria Ball and Arwen Joyce.
 The paper was awarded the Chris Gale Memorial Prize at the Association of Law Teachers Annual Conference in April 2019, as well as being the keynote at the Association of Law Teachers Early Careers Symposium on Teaching and Learning (September 2019).